Website and Domain Names

 A business is worth what someone is prepared to pay for it and that can be determined by a lot of different factors, including

 - multiple of earnings or profit

 A website is relatively easy to create.
-A domain name is cheap to buy and hosting is also cheap but getting traffic and converting website visitors to customers is hard, even converting website visitors to real people can be hard for some businesses and takes time, know-how and money.
+A domain name is cheap to buy and hosting is also cheap.
+Getting visitor traffic to a website is harder and takes time and money and converting website visitors to customers is harder still.

-If a business is growing it’s worth more than if it’s steady or slowing down and all these factors go into the mix of what a business is worth and how you can make it earn more money for you.
+If a business is growing it’s worth more than if it’s steady or slowing down and all these factors go into the mix of what a business is worth and how you can make it earn more money for you in the future.